 Conditions for Financial Aid

 In order to continue receiving financial aid following initial enrollment at Clarion University of Pennsylvania, students must meet certain conditions each year.

-- Students must enroll at least part-time (six credits) for every aid program but the federal Pell Grant program.
+- Students must enroll at least part-time (six credits) for every aid program, except the federal Pell Grant program.
 Also, all federal and state aid applicants must reapply for aid using the FAFSA form each year.

 - Full-time baccalaureate students may receive assistance from most federal Title IV programs for up to six years of attendance or 180 semester hours; full-time associate degree students are limited to three years of attendance or 90 semester hours.